Estevan Florial Preview, Player Props: Yankees vs. Royals

-After hitting .273 with three doubles, a triple, two walks and three RBI in his past 10 games, Estevan Florial and the New York Yankees face the Kansas City Royals (who will start Steven Cruz) at 7:10 PM ET on Saturday.
+The New York Yankees, including Estevan Florial (batting .257 in his past 10 games, with three doubles, a triple, two walks and four RBI), battle starting pitcher Zack Greinke and the Kansas City Royals at Kauffman Stadium, Sunday at 3:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Royals.
+He had a one-hit showing in his most recent game (1-for-4) against the Royals.

 Sportsbook Promo Codes